Resource Center

 • Patterns in communication can be seen in aggregate — not just reconstructed message by message after escalation.

 The failure modes described in this article — churn resetting norms, communication scattering into unsupervised channels, oversight beginning only after a complaint, patterns staying invisible — are not incidental.
-They are the predictable result of allowing necessary one-to-one communication to operate outside school-governed, easily supervised environments.
+They are the predictable result of allowing necessary one-to-one communication to operate outside school-governed environments.

 More from the Resource Center: